ALUS Outaouais

 Where Agriculture and Nature Meet

-ALUS Outaouais started its activities in March 2021 and was officially launched in November 2021.
+ALUS Outaouais was launched in 2021.
 The program is a partnership between ALUS and Fédération de l’UPA de Outaouais-Laurentides (FUPAOL).

-In the southwestern region of Quebec, Outaouais is comprised of 5 regional county municipalities (RCM) and 67 local municipalities and covers an area of nearly 30,000 square kilometres.
+In the southwestern region of Quebec, Outaouais is comprised of 5 regional county municipalities (RCM) and 67 local municipalities and covers an area of nearly 30,000 square kilometres on the traditional territory of the Algonquin First Nation.
 Outaouais is bordered by Ontario, Abitibi-Témiscamingue and the Laurentians and is mostly wooded and dotted with numerous hills, rivers and lakes.

-Agriculture in the Outouais region is concentrated along the plains of the Ottawa and Gatineau rivers and their main tributaries.
-With a population of nearly 300,000, the agricultural industry is comprised of many small operations, with the producers in the region primarily cultivating cattle, forage, vegetable and fruit for market distribution.
+Agriculture in the Outaouais region is concentrated along the plains of the Ottawa and Gatineau rivers and their main tributaries.
+With a population of nearly 400,000, the agricultural industry is comprised of many small operations, with the producers in the region primarily cultivating cattle, forage, cereals, vegetable and fruit for market distribution.

 ALUS Outaouais will undertake these projects as an extension of its legal entity FUPAOL, which is committed to the implementation of the ALUS program.
 The Federation is an agricultural trade union, which bases its raison d’être and its actions on values of respect for the individual, solidarity, collective action, social justice, equity and democracy.
 Its mission is to promote, defend and develop the professional, economic, social and moral interests of its members.